How to File an Auto Insurance Claim (2023)

 What to Expect After You File Your Claim

-After you file an auto insurance claim, your auto insurance carrier will assign a claims adjuster to your file.
+What is the claims adjuster’s role in the auto insurance claims process?
+Following the submission of your auto insurance claim, your insurance carrier will appoint a claims adjuster to handle your file.
 You can expect to receive a phone call from the assigned claims adjuster within a few days after your claim has been filed.
 Your adjuster may want to meet with you in person to review the case, or the claim may be handled over the phone; it depends on the specific nature of your case.

 In order to support the claim that you have made, your insurance carrier may ask you to fill out a Proof of Loss (a claim form that serves as a sworn statement and supports the claim you have made).